JamieSkinner8/Final-Year-Project/README.md

 This repository doesn't contain the two trained CNNs required to run the code, as well as, sample shreds to reconstruct with associated csv of there shred ids.
+Additionally, the dataset used to train the CNNs is also not included.
-If you want to look at these please feel free to contact me directly.
+If you want to look at any of these please feel free to contact me directly.